Identity Theft FAQ

 How can I tell if my identity has been stolen?

 Be aware of the signs.
-Most people realize their identity has been stolen when they see unexpected charges, withdrawals, or transactions on their credit card statements.
+Most people realize their identity has been stolen when they see unexpected charges, withdrawals, or transactions on their credit card statements or credit reports.
 Clearly, this can be a sign that your identity has been stolen, but please be aware of other tell-tale signs...

 For example, if you know your finances to be in good standing and are denied credit for which you apply, a red flag should be raised in your head.
 Immediately seek out the reason for the unexpected denial to make sure your identity has not been compromised.
 Similarly, if you are unexpectedly approved for credit for which you didn't apply, don't hesitate to find out why.